yy77hello/doorsign/README.md

 You can install these python dependencies using ```pip install opencv-python numpy PyMuPDF pdf2image Pillow```

 ## Usage
-Run the Flask app using ```python app.py```
+Open the terminal and navigate to the main directory of the program containing the `app.py` file Run the Flask app using ```python app.py```
 - Access the main dashboard at `http://localhost:5000`, or the provided address when running 'python app.py'
 - Use the management interface at `http://localhost:5000/mgmt`
+- Refer to the API endpoints listed above, or check app.py for a complete list.

 ### Configure QR Code